Takakiriy/typrm/README.md

 `#original:` tag with the value before replacement is added to the same line.
 If the `#original:` tag already exists, it will not be added.

-(For version 1.x)

 To return to the value written in the `#original:` tag, use the reset command.
 Also, the reset command removes the `#original:` tag.

     typrm reset  new_folder.yaml

-(For version 0.x)

-To return to the value written in the `#original:` tag, use the reset command.
-Also, the reset command removes the `#original:` tag.

-    typrm reset  new_folder.yaml  4

-4 is the line number, similar to the replace command.
-You can also specify the setting name.

-When you enter multiple variable names: new variable values, you can copy and paste multiple linees and enter them continuously.

-    typrm replace  new_folder.yaml  4  "__Name1__: work1
-        __Name2__: work2"

 ### Replace with #to tag